Gynodioecy

 Lobelia siphilitica is an example of a species with a gynodioecious mating system.

-Gynodioecy (/,dZInoUdaI'i:si/) is a rare breeding system that is found in certain flowering plant species in which female and hermaphroditic plants coexist within a population.
+Gynodioecy is a rare breeding system that is found in certain flowering plant species in which female and hermaphroditic plants coexist within a population.
 Gynodioecy is the evolutionary intermediate between hermaphroditism (exhibiting both female and male parts) and dioecy (having two distinct morphs: male and female).

 Gynodioecy is sometimes considered a mixed mating system comparable with trioecy and androdioecy.
 It is also considered a dimorphic sexual system alongside dioecy and androdioecy.

 Gynodioecy occurs as a result of transmission of nuclear (nuclear male sterility) or, more commonly, extra-nuclear (e.g. cytoplasmic male sterility) mutated alleles, which prevents pollen production, while keeping the female reproductive parts intact; other members of the species population do not inherit the mutated alleles, thus remaining hermaphrodites.
 In some cases, a combination of both nuclear and extra-nuclear mechanisms is observed in determining the sterile phenotype.
 Gynodioecy is extremely rare, with fewer than 1% of angiosperm species exhibiting the breeding system.
 Some notable taxa that exhibit a gynodioecious mating system include Beta vulgaris (wild beet), Lobelia siphilitica, Silene, and Lamiaceae.